-The LPA Spring Meeting, held May 2-3 at The Ritz-Carlton Pentagon City in Arlington, Virginia, promises to be an outstanding one, with ample opportunities to network with fellow members and an excellent education program.
-Over the course of a day and a half, LPA Members will garner calls-to-action for both their company and personally.
+The 2018 LPA Spring Meeting was held May 1-2 at the beautiful Mokara Hotel & Spa on the Riverwalk in San Antonio, Texas.
+There were ample opportunities to network with fellow members during receptions and optional outings, as well as during the education program.
+Over the course of a day and a half, LPA Members garnered calls-to-action for both their company and personally.

 Tuesday, May 1

 10:45-11:00 Morning Break

 11:00-12:00 Rob Smith, Venable LLP, Government Affairs Update

 1:30-2:30 Dr. Jian Ling & Dr. Joe McDonough, Southwest Research Institute - Capabilities & Research in Pharmaceuticals and Bioengineering

 2:30-2:45 Afternoon Break

 2:45-4:00 Charlie Whelan, Frost & Sullivan, Medical Technology Innovation

 8:30-9:00pm Optional Riverboat Tour of the downtown loop (ticket included in registration!)